 Self-compassion offers support during tough times instead of pity.
 For example, you might say “Everyone fails at some point”, instead of “Why wasn’t I born smart?”

 3. Be present

 Often times we tend to distort reality.
-For instance, you may be anxious for a test only to realize it wasn’t as bad as you’d imagined.
-Similar, we tend to distort other areas in our lives.
+For instance, you may be anxious about a test only to realize it wasn’t as bad as you’d imagined.
+Similarly, we tend to distort other areas in our lives.